 - Korean — Low Supply and Low Demand.

-If you fall among the category of the world’s most widely spoken or popular languages, you will have to prepare for a highly competitive language job market.
+Suppose you fall among the category of the world’s most widely spoken or popular languages.
+In that case, you will have to prepare for a highly competitive language job market.

 (iii) Less Common Languages